 - Final title checked

-- All author names included and checked for accuracy
+- All author names and affiliations included and checked for accuracy

 - E-mail address of corresponding author included

 - Abstract included

 - Text heading levels and special text elements consistently styled